RobertGike/mega2560-command-line-monitor/README.md

 hosttest  - build the code for test on PC megalinks - construct mega2560 source file links
 ```
-Before building the monitor program construct the required soft links to the teensy source code by executing command:
+Before building the monitor program construct the required soft links to the Arduino source files by executing command:
 ```
 make megalinks
 ```